temporalio/documentation/kb/python-sandbox-environment.md

 Upon the start of a Workflow, the file that the Workflow is defined in is imported into a newly created sandbox.

-A known set of pass-through modules are sent to the sandbox when the Workflow is imported.
+If a module is imported by the file, a known set, which includes all of Python's standard library, is _passed through_ from outside the sandbox.

-These modules are expected to be Side Effect free and have their nondeterministic aspects restricted.
+These modules are expected to be Side Effect free and have their non-deterministic aspects restricted.

 For a full list of modules imported, see [Customizing the Sandbox](#customize-the-sandbox).